Moving Forward After a Disaster

 For one, you’ll want to take a look at the structural integrity of your home.
 If there are any signs of damage, such as cracks in the walls or uneven ground levels, it’s best to not enter your home and instead wait for professional assistance.
 My advice would be to contact a contractor or a building inspector to have them determine whether your home is safe to continue living in.
 Don’t just assume on your own that everything is okay.

-You also need to reach out to your insurance agent who handles your home insurance coverage.
-They will need to have a representative visit your property and asses the damage from an insurance claim perspective.
-Hopefully, the assessment for repairs and major adjustments from the claims adjuster will be in line with what your contractor has outlined for the needed work to be done.
+You also need to reach out to your insurance company through your agent who handles your home insurance coverage.
+They’ll need to have a representative visit your property and asses the damage from an insurance claim perspective.
+Hopefully, the assessment for repairs and major adjustments from the claims adjuster will be in line with what your contractor has outlined as needed.

 Smell and Listen for Gas